Home security is an essential part of any family. With the technological enhancement nowadays, even home security systems have evolved.

-Controlling lights is now easier with the Vivint compatible light switch.
-Like the 2gig & Vivint compatible door or window sensors helps with staying updated with the door and window security.
+Controlling lights is now easier with the Vivint-compatible light switch.
+The 2gig & Vivint compatible door or window sensors help with staying updated with the door and window security.

 Simply by using the Vivint smart home app, you can control your smart home’s lights from anywhere.
 Not only that, but it even allows you to check if you’ve mistakenly kept the lights on.
 It helps save electricity and money.

 Hence, we can say that with the light switch compatible with the central control panel, home automation is a lot smoother.
 These light switches can also connect to your sensors, locks, and security system.